evittaka/MLOps_catsvsdogs/reports/README.md

 Overall, the cloud provided flexibility and scalability, allowing us to experiment with different configurations without hardware limitations.
 At the beginning we were a bit worried about overspending, but in the end we realised we could have probably used more demanding and thus expensive services, as the costs were quite low for the project.

+Additionally, for the continuous integration with GitHub actions, we used far more than the 2.000 compute minutes available (>4.000 minutes) for private repositories.
+As this is a public repository, there is no limit, which is also why we were not worried about this.
+However, this might need to be considered in the case of running extensive testing or workflows on private repositories.

 ### Question 28